panlm/blog-private-api-gateway-dataflow/fake-waf-on-ec2-forwarding-https.md

 ![fake-waf-on-ec2-forwarding-https-png-1.png](fake-waf-on-ec2-forwarding-https-png-1.png)

 ## Layer 4 forwarding with iptables
-this option could only forward traffic to one of endpoint ip addresses, not forward traffic to vpce domain name.
+- if you have multiple endpoint ip addresses to forward, using random or round robin balancing (refer [link](https://scalingo.com/blog/iptables))

 - need `ip_forward=1` in OS
 ```sh